 - Do not pick or remove wildflowers or other vegetation.
 It is illegal and takes a long time for alpine wildflowers to grow.

-We are a Supporting Sponsor of the Canadian Avalanche Center.
+We are a Supporting Sponsor of Avalanche Canada.
 We believe strongly in supporting this very important organization.

 - raise and administer funds in support of public avalanche information